sfigg/commercialization-public/manufacture/wcos/set-up-your-pc-to-customize-core.md

 -   **Technician PC**: Your work PC.
 This PC should have at least 15GB of free space for installing the software and for modifying IoT Core images.

-    We recommend either Windows 10 or Windows 8.1 with the latest updates.
+    We recommend using Windows 10 or Windows 8.1 with the latest updates.
 The minimum requirement is Windows 7 SP1, though this may require additional tools or workarounds for tasks such as mounting .ISO images.

 -   **IoT device**: A test device or board that represents all of the devices in a single model line.